(Uploaded by: occhick28)

 Pei Yu Yan/ Xiao Yan Zi (Ady An) was taught to avoid those ‘bad guys’ and was brought up to be the most educated and respectful girl in the eyes of society.
 She avoided the gang of three like the plague and was very scared of them at the beginning–despite the fact that she accidentally and unknowingly saved their leader.
 She never would have thought to enter their world that was so different from hers.
 However, she learned of their good nature and crossed over to their side, not because of the dashing looking guy, but because she finally understood them as kind human beings who were just living a not so fortunate life yet were often misunderstood by the society.

 After Xiao Yan Zi ran off with Yu Hao, her life changed drastically and it began to dawn on her bit-by-bit of her new surroundings and turmoils she had to deal with daily.
 However, she learned to cope with it and adapted herself into Yu Hao’s dangerous world.
 Yes, she did cry at the beginning upon many tragic events happening surrounding her and to her, but she toughened up eventually.
-It would have been more wise (according to people playing by rules and those who were so perfect that they think it was the right thing to do) to run back to her parents and begged them for forgiveness.
-She did none of that, but learned to live with the consequences that she’d bestowed upon herself.
+It would have been wiser (according to people playing by rules and those who were so perfect that they think it was the right thing to do) to run back to her parents and begged them for forgiveness.
+She did none of that but learned to live with the consequences that she’d bestowed upon herself.

 There were many factors contributing to her runaway.
 It was not just love, but the thrive to experience.
 It had nothing to do with the whole idea about living it dangerously, but it was more like she was so sheltered in that all she’d done her life was learning to be perfect.
 It was not the best way to react to the overwhelming and/or suffocating feelings of being too sheltered in.
 But it was a decision she made–even if it was not the best (like stated above).
-(I am not trying to blame her parents since they thought what was best for their daughter and worried for her future.
+(I am not trying to blame her parents since they thought what was best for their daughter and worried about her future.
 I am just stating what could be her possible feelings that drove her to that point.)
 She wanted to live life and experience.
 She wanted to continue to be lively like how she’d been with the guys and spent time doing the most random things–and not cared so much for perfection anymore.
 (Ever try pouring water into a cup/ glass until it overflows?
 It was what happened in this case.
 Again, not blaming her parents, just giving an example to better relate to this situation.)

 So to say that this was just another cheap attempt for controversial creations and trying to gain attention is far from the truth.
 Think about it.
 There were so many things in the drama that is yet to be explored.